opensource-way-chinese-translation/the_open_source_way-guidebook-2.0-zh/the_open_source_way-guidebook-2.0-en.md

 ## Table of Contents

-- Presenting the Open Source Way.
+- Presenting the Open Source Way
-   - The Shape of Things (I.e., Assumptions We Are Making).
+   - The Shape of Things (I.e., Assumptions We Are Making)
-   - Structure of This Guide.
+   - Structure of This Guide
-   - A Community of Practice Always Rebuilding Itself.
+   - A Community of Practice Always Rebuilding Itself
-- Getting Started.
+- Getting Started
    - Community 101: Understanding, Joining, or Forming a New Community
-   - New Project Checklist.
+   - New Project Checklist
-   - Creating an Open Source Product Strategy.
+   - Creating an Open Source Product Strategy
 - Attracting Users
-   - Communication Norms in Open Source Software Projects.
+   - Communication Norms in Open Source Software Projects
-   - To Build Diverse Open Source Communities, Make Them Inclusive First.
+   - To Build Diverse Open Source Communities, Make Them Inclusive First
-- Guiding Participants.
+- Guiding Participants
-   - Why Do People Participate in Open Source Communities?.
+   - Why Do People Participate in Open Source Communities?
-- Growing Contributors.
+- Growing Contributors
-   - From Users to Contributors.
+   - From Users to Contributors
-   - What Is a Contribution?.
+   - What Is a Contribution?
-   - Essentials of Building a Community.
+   - Essentials of Building a Community
-   - Onboarding.
+   - Onboarding
    - Creating a Culture of Mentorship
-   - Project and Community Governance.
+   - Project and Community Governance
-   - Community Roles.
+   - Community Roles
    - Community Manager Self-Care
-- Measuring Success.
+- Measuring Success
-   - Defining Healthy Communities.
+   - Defining Healthy Communities
-   - Understanding Community Metrics.
+   - Understanding Community Metrics
-   - Announcing Software Releases.
+   - Announcing Software Releases
-- Contributors.
+- Contributors
-   - Chapters writers.
+   - Chapters writers
-   - Project teams.
+   - Project teams

 This guidebook is available in HTML single page and PDF.